chiradeep/terraform-cloudstack-examples/lattice-terraform/README.md

 [Apache CloudStack](http://www.cloudstack.org/).

 ## Usage
+### Prerequisites
+* CloudStack  with Advanced Zone (uses VPC)
+* Any  hypervisor (tested : XenServer 6.5)
+* terraform >= v0.5.3
+* Ubuntu 14.04 template with 'make' and 'gcc' installed (for example: http://dl.openvm.eu/cloudstack/ubuntu/vanilla/14.04/x86_64/  doesn't have it, so the provisioning script for lattice-cell installs gcc and make)
+* API and secret keys for your CloudStack
+* ssh keypair (using `cloudmonkey`: `cloudmonkey create sshkeypair name=lattice`)

 ### Configure

-Update the `lattice.aws.tf` by filling in the values for the variables.
+Update the `lattice.cloudstack.tf` by filling in the values for the variables.
 Details for the values of those variables are below.

 The available variables that can be configured are: